Pearls created by nature possess an ineffable beauty, which has captured the hearts of our wearers since TASAKI’s founding in 1954.

 South Sea Pearls

-Myanmar Gold can be taken from the white butterfly shells inhabiting Myanmar.
-These shellfish from Myanmar are coloured with shiny gold on the inside, and unlike shells from other regions, the shell size is small but thick.
+Gold can be taken from the white butterfly shells.
+These shellfishare coloured with shiny gold on the inside, and unlike shells from other regions, the shell size is small but thick.
 The pearls produced from these shells produce pink and green iridescence that bring out the gold color further.

 Pearls grown in this blessed natural environment have many thin, dense layers.
 Even when the pearl layers are thickly rolled up, there is transparency, and both beauty and volume are achieved.